Master of Science (Bioinformatics)

 You’ll benefit from our close connections to the 30 hospitals, medical research organisations and biotechnology institutes that make up the Melbourne Biomedical Precinct – all within a short walk of the University of Melbourne.

 Develop your skills with real-world problems

 You’ll graduate with a major research project to feature in your CV.
-In the research project, you’ll develop and apply bioinformatics tools to real-world problems, with the support from an expert bioinformatician from within the Melbourne Biomedical Precinct.
+In the research project, you’ll develop and apply bioinformatics tools to real-world problems, with support from an expert bioinformatician from within the Melbourne Biomedical Precinct.

 Gain more than just technical skills

 We know that soft skills are important too, which is why we include a subject on scientific communication, to ensure you can speak and write effectively about your research.